REMLA24-Team-5/Model-Training/README.md

 ## Documentation
 ### Project best practices
 The team has chosen to use the cookie cutter template for [data science](https://drivendata.github.io/cookiecutter-data-science/) to ensure correct and reproducible code.
 Moreover, using a popular file structure for such project will make understanding and finding the code easier for people not involved in this particular project.
 Except for refactoring the code to this template, the team has also reduced all code to include only its main functionality.
-All exploratory code has been moved into a separate notebook in the notebooks folder.
+Poetry ( https://python-poetry.org/ ) guarantees that the exact same dependencies and sub-dependencies are installed in different machines.
+The dataset is stored on google drive and is automatically downloaded as part of the pipeline.
+All exploratory code is in a separate notebook in the notebooks folder.

 ### Pipeline Management
+DVC is used for data version control and pipeline management.
+All different stages of the pipeline can be run with 'dvc repro'.
+Additionally, DVC is used to report metrics and to keep track of different experiments, models and cached data.
 Given the relatively simple nature of the model outputs, i.e. it uses two classes, the team has chosen to report the classification scores (multiple metrics such as precision, recall and f1-score) and also include the confusion matrix.
 These metrics form an all encompassing overview of the model performance, and allows for critical comparison between different models.

 ### Code Quality
 TODO: The project implements different ways to display code quality information, considers multiple linters, critically analyses linter rules, and proposes new missing ML rules.

 The project is configured to be able to run the code security scanner Bandit.
 One line in the preprocessing of data, more specifically in the Tokenization of the input data raised an issue with Bandit.
 This is because Bandit scans for variables with the string "token" included in the name to check for possible hardcoded passwords.
 In the ML context, tokens more often than not do not refer to passwords but rather word tokens in Tokenization of input text.
 Thus, this line of code is skipped when running Bandit.

 Bandit run results:

 Test results: